 This could be the secure home of a trusted friend or family member or a women’s shelter.
 Contact POWA for assistance in finding a shelter near you.

 7. Pack a bag of things you need and hide it somewhere away from your home

-This is so that you can leave quickly when you are ready without anyone knowing that you are going.
-Include money, a change of clothes and important documents including: proof of address (even though you are leaving), ID documents, proof of income, financial records, medication and marriage and birth certificates.
+This is to leave quickly when you are ready without anyone knowing that you are going.
+Include money, a change of clothes and important documents including proof of address (even though you are leaving), ID documents, proof of income, financial records, medication and marriage and birth certificates.

 8. If you have a car, hide the spare keys

 This is so that you can still leave if your partner takes the original set away from you.